jd-alexander/Google-Directions-Android/README.md

 Known Issues
 ------------
-*If after importing the project(s) you get an stating that no resource found that matches a given name.
+*If after importing the project(s) you get an error stating that no resource was found that matches a given name.
 Just clean the project.

 *Ensure that the Google APIs version is included in your SDK and that all references and values are in your manifest.